sed-seyedi/catflv/README.md

 $ sudo cp catflv.sh /usr/local/bin/catflv
 ```

-In the above example, you must have `/usr/local/bin` in your $PATH.
+In the above example, you must have `/usr/local/bin` in your `PATH`.
 To check that run:

 ```
 $ echo $PATH